huggingface/blog/falcon-180b.md

 In terms of capabilities, Falcon 180B achieves state-of-the-art results across natural language tasks.
 It tops the leaderboard for (pre-trained) open-access models and rivals proprietary models like PaLM-2.
 While difficult to rank definitively yet, it is considered on par with PaLM-2 Large, making Falcon 180B one of the most capable LLMs publicly known.

-In this blog post, we explore what makes Falcon 180B so good by looking at some evaluation results and show how you can use the model both on your own hardware and using API services.
+In this blog post, we explore what makes Falcon 180B so good by looking at some evaluation results and show how you can use the model.

 * [What is Falcon-180B?](#what-is-falcon-180b)
 * [How good is Falcon 180B?](#how-good-is-falcon-180b)